Checkmarx/JS-SCP/src/communication-security/ssl-tls.md

 In fact, these 2 packages are very similar.
 The only difference is when using `https`, you are specifically using HTTP over TLS instead of manipulating only the TLS layer.
 This means in fact when you are using the `https` module, you are also using module the `tls` module.

-The following is a simple example of an HTTP server using the `tls` module (but it will work the same for `https` mdoule):
+The following is a simple example of an HTTP server using the `tls` module (but it will work the same for `https` module):

 ```javascript